21SINGH/expo-media-preview/README.md

 > Note: This library is only compatible with <strong>Expo 52 and above

- > ### If media is of big quality it will take time to render hence spinner
+ > Note: If media is of big quality it will take time to render hence spinner

 ## Features